Satyam-pal31/StudentPerformancePredictionUsingMachineLearning/README.md

 AI-Data.csv – Dataset used

+PPT - Full Project Explaintion

 README.md – Project description

-Graphs, output screenshots (optional)

 ## How to Use:
-Open the notebook in Google Colab or Jupyter Notebook
+Open the notebook in Google Colab

-Upload the dataset AI-Data.csv
+Upload the dataset StudentData.csv

 Run all cells to train and evaluate the models